[Updated 25 September 2023]

 |Ojiyas Air Jet for Special Application|

 You can click here to find out how we used air gauges to measure connecting rods, which are commonly used in the automotive industry.
+Below you can also find a summary of the different ways air gauges are used for measurement.

 Air Gauge Lifetime

-Air gauges can be manufactured with different materials, with or without coating, depending on application and number of cycles required.
+Air gauges can be manufactured with various materials, with or without coating, depending on application and number of cycles required.
 Even if air measurement is a non-contact measuring method, air gages are subject to wear due to:

 - Air abrasion